jitinkrishnan/NASA-SE/README.md

 *   **[`SEVA: A Systems Engineer's Virtual Assistant`](http://ceur-ws.org/Vol-2350/paper3.pdf)** (AAAI-MAKE 2019)

 Datasets used in the project are availale in the [datafolder](https://github.com/jitinkrishnan/NASA-SE/blob/master/se_data).
+Please consider citing and feel free to contact if you find our research useful.

 ```pip install -r requirements.txt``` to install necessary packages if needed.